stla/JuliaGFI00/index.md

 - This is the point requiring high numerical precision, because the polyhedra are sequentially sampled and become smaller and smaller and smaller...

-- I'm not a Julia specialist; these slides should firstly help me to request some help

 --- &twocolcustomwidth